 Whilst putting this page together I found this rather attractive series of promotional posters for the film:

 The plot is, admittedly, full of holes and implausibilities.
-Howard plays David Somers, who begins the film by being sacked from the Secret Service after some misdemenaour.
+Howard plays David Somers, who begins the film by being sacked from the Secret Service after some misdemeanour.
 "Aren't I allowed one mistake?" asks Somers.
 "No" is the unequivocal reply.
-He therefore has to start job hunting straight away, and as there is little about he takes on a temporary job cataloguing butterflies (hence the title of the book and film) for a Mr Fenton (Barry Jones) in the New Forest in Hampshire.
+He therefore has to start job hunting straight away, and as there is little about he takes on a temporary job cataloguing butterflies (hence the title of the film) for a Mr Fenton (Barry Jones) in the New Forest in Hampshire.

-The Fentons have a niece, Sophie Malraux, plaieyed by Jean Simmons; she is apparently 'all muddled up' after her father's suicide when she was six, and Somers is advised to deal with her carefully.
+The Fentons have a niece, Sophie Malraux, played by Jean Simmons; she is apparently 'all muddled up' after her father's suicide when she was six, and Somers is advised to deal with her carefully.
 Unsurprisingly (is there a more beautiful actress than Jean Simmons?) he falls for her completely, and takes Jess Fenton's warnings about Sophie with a pinch of salt; he is right to do so however, as Jess is having an affair with Hicks (Maxwell Reed), the cocksure and unpleasant handyman, who, despite being cruel and callous with her, clearly lusts after Sophie.
 Somers first encounters Hicks through one of Hicks' cruel animal traps:

 Jess is also playing psychological mind games with Sophie, reminiscent of Paul Mallen's treatment of his wife in Gaslight, deliberately creating confusion and uncertainty in her niece.
 One morning however Hick is found murdered, with a knife in his back, and Sophie has a weak alibi, as the investigating officer (Geoffrey Keen) realises in this clip: